CrysPy-SAM/SIMON_GAME/README.md

 # SIMON_GAME
-You can see SIMON_GAME On Live -> criispysam.netlify.app
+You can see SIMON_GAME On Live ->  https://criispysam.netlify.app

-This is a game name is "SIMON GAME" and its all rule are given in this link-https://youtu.be/EWJ5uYwQJGU?si=sRZi5VHenyLp56Id

 ## Description